dridk/hpo2sqlite/README.md

 # hpo2sqlite
 This script convert HPO ontology to a sqlite database as a tree according the [nested set model](https://en.wikipedia.org/wiki/Nested_set_model).
 It takes [HPO obo file](http://purl.obolibrary.org/obo/hp.obo) as argument and construct a tree with networkx.
-The Tree is visited to compute left and right index and store in a sqlite database using peewee ORM model.
+The Tree is visited to compute left and right index and the tree is stored into a sqlite database using peewee ORM model.
 There are two main table: Terms and Nodes.

 ## Dependencies